karinazz/karinazz/README.md

 ###

-<p align="center">I am a Data Science engineer and a Web Developer with a keen interest in creating web applications. </p>
+<p align="center">Fullstack Developer with an MSc in Data Science & Machine Learning, passionate about building web applications. </p>

 ###